Can you really make money blogging? The quick answer is YES.

 - WordPress — Squarespace is a close contender, but most full-time bloggers have their blogs on WordPress for a reason.
 There is a one-click WordPress installation feature when you sign up with Siteground, no hard coding needed.
 If you know how to read instructions and click links, you can easily install WordPress using Siteground’s setup wizard.

 - Premium WordPress Theme — You don’t need a fancy website design, but for a professional and aesthetically pleasing blog (which is a must for creatives like us), a premium WordPress theme is a worthy investment and will likely stay with you for years.
+For creative and lifestyle bloggers, I love recommending 17th Avenue and Station Seven.

 3. If you want to be a full-time blogger next year, you have to start blogging today.